 BB — ZIP+4 matched; confirmed entire address; address is valid.

-CC — Confirmed address by dropping secondary (apartment, suite, etc.) information
+CC — Confirmed address by dropping secondary (apartment, suite, etc.) information.

-F1 — Matched to military address
+F1 — Matched to military or diplomatic address.

-G1 — Matched to general delivery address
+G1 — Matched to general delivery address.

 M1 — Primary number (e.g., house number) is missing.

 M3 — Primary number (e.g., house number) is invalid.

 (e.g., 16 N University Ave Provo UT)